-It is expected that the nominated individual will be a senior person in the organisation, with skills and experience to advise on strategy and help shape the future of financial reporting.
+It is expected that the nominated individual will be a senior person in their organisation, with skills and experience to advise on strategy and help shape the future of corporate reporting.
 While financial reporting knowledge is needed, we are not necessarily seeking candidates who are accountants or familiar with the detailed requirements of IFRS Standards.
 The Trustees will also consider applications from individuals.

 The Advisory Council normally meets twice a year for a period of two days in London.
-The Advisory Council’s last meeting was virtual due to the pandemic.
 Meetings are open to the public.
-Individuals appointed to the Advisory Council will be expected to participate actively in all of the meetings.
+Individuals appointed to the Advisory Council will be expected to participate actively in all meetings.
 Members of the Advisory Council serve on a voluntary, unpaid basis and are required to pay their own expenses.
-Full membership criteria is set out on the IFRS Foundation’s website.
-Please consult the criteria when considering nominations.

-Please indicate interest by sending by email a covering letter, letter of support from the organisation who is to be represented and curriculum vitae by 31 August 2020* to Michel Madelain, Chair of the Nominating Committee to email@example.com.
+Please indicate interest by sending a covering letter, letter of support from the organisation that is to be represented and curriculum vitae by 14 October 2022* to Michel Madelain, Chair of the Nominating Committee, by email to firstname.lastname@example.org.